tsaridas/salt-golang/README.md

 A Saltstack client to sent commands from the master directly to the zmq port 4506 written in go.

-## Event Listener (listener)
+## Event Listener
 A Saltstack event listener listening for event from the unix socket.

-## Salt-minion (Subscriber)
+## Salt-minion
 A Salstack minion that connects to the saltstack master and receives events.
-This only prints events and does not respond.
+Responds only to target type list and should be used with module test.ping.

 ## API
 An HTTP api that recevies a request sends them to the minion and gives the response.